Dr Greger’s How Not to Die Cookbook (review)

 Nutrients to prioritise

-The aim of the Nutrient Optimiser is to help you rebalance your nutrients at a micronutrient level by identifying foods that will provide more of the nutrients that you are currently not getting in large quantities.
+Nutrient Optimiser aims to help you rebalance your nutrients at a micronutrient level by identifying foods that will provide more of the nutrients that you are currently not getting in large quantities.

 The table below lists the nutrients that someone following Dr Greger’s diet would be getting less of relative to the other nutrients.
 The right-hand column indicates whether we want to prioritise these nutrients.